amplitude/amplitude-docs/content/collections/analytics/en/collaborate-with-spaces.md

 ## Move content to a new space

-As mentioned above, each piece of content can only be saved to a single space.
+As mentioned above, you can save each piece of content to one space.
 You can move content to a new space by following these steps:

-1. Navigate to the space where the content is saved and check the box next to its name.
+1. Navigate to the space where you saved the content and check the box next to its name.
 2. In the menu bar above the content list, click *Move*.
-A navigational fly-out panel will open.
+A navigational fly out panel opens.
 3. Navigate to the space or folder you want, or create a new space or folder.
 Then click *Move*.

 ## Create a shortcut